The Ulster Grassland Society recently launched this year’s Grassland Farmer of the Year Competition

 Advertisement

 To help answer some of these important questions why not enter the UGS Grassland Farmer of the Year Competition?
-Entering the competition could not be easier - Just complete a basic entry form and return by email to [email protected] or contact George Reid directly on 07920 037910.
-You will then be visited by two representatives from the UGS panel of judges later this summer.
+Entering the competition could not be easier - Just complete a basic entry form and return by email to [email protected] or contact George Reid on 07920 037910.

 There will also be a section for members of the Young Farmers Clubs of Ulster following the successful introduction of a separate competition for YFCU members last year.